justinpinkney/justinpinkney.com/content/blog/image-variation-experiments/index.md

 ![](output_10_10.jpg)

 The image is turned into a CLIP image embedding, this is the condition vector.
-0 corresponds to the "unconditional vector" so in addition to the usual classifier free guidance we can play with the length of this vector to control the "strength" of the conditioning.
-Multiply the vector by 0.25, 0.5, 1, 1.5, 2:
+One thing I noticed is that because I set the unconditional embedding to zeros, scaling a condition vector has the effect of increasing its "strength", this effect is different to the usual classifier free guidance.
+We can play with the length of this vector to control the "strength" of the conditioning by  multiplying the vector by 0.25, 0.5, 1, 1.5, 2:

 ![](output_12_2.jpg)

 We can also mix different embeddings by averaging them together.
-Let's mix between the embedding for our ghibli image and a matisse painting.
+Let's mix between the embedding for our Ghibli image and a matisse painting.
 0%, 25%, 50%, 75%, and 100% matisse:

 ![](output_14_2.jpg)